kyegomez/tree-of-thoughts/README.md

 ```

-# Contributing
+## Contributing

-This algorithm is still infant yet it's potential remains unimaginable, let's advance the reasoning of AI's together under this banner.
+This algorithm is still in its infancy, but its potential remains unimaginable.
+Let's advance the reasoning of AI together under this banner.

 # Share With Your Network